 The grasslands are highly disturbed areas that provide limited useable habitat for wildlife.
 These areas are located between buildings and runways and are mowed on a regular basis.
 The burrowing owl has been observed foraging in these areas.
 This species is listed as a California special status species.
-Appendix C presents a map showing where burrowing owls have been sighted at Moffett Field.
+Appendix C presents a map showing the most recent locations where burrowing owls are nesting at Moffett Field.
+The majority of these burrows in the NRP are located within Parcel 4.
 Specific mitigation measures have been developed for areas where burrowing owls have been identified and are as follows:

-- 1) Early in the planning process, review all proposed projects, programs, and activities to determine if they may occur near (i.e., within 250 feet) areas occupied or recently occupied by burrowing owls.
+- Early in the planning process, review all proposed projects, programs, and activities to determine if they may occur near (i.e., within 250 feet) areas occupied or recently occupied by burrowing owls.
 For projects that may occur near owls or their habitat, submit to the Environmental Services Office as soon as possible a preliminary description of the activity, a map showing its proposed location, and a proposed timeline.
 When applicable, also submit a NEPA Environmental Checklist.
 A qualified wildlife biologist must survey the project site.
 For assistance contact the onsite Wildlife Technician, Chris Alderete at 43532 or (650) 280-7643 (cell). - 2) Whenever possible, avoid potential impacts to burrowing owls and their habitat (see Appendix C) by: - a.
 Considering alternative project locations during the early planning stages.
 The 23 acres of burrowing owl habitat south of Building 158, and other owl protection areas identified in Appendix C shall be avoided. - b.
 Scheduling work in areas near burrowing owls to occur outside the nesting season.
-The nesting season is from February 1-August 31. - c.
-Considering alternative approaches that reduces or eliminates potential impacts to burrowing owls. - d.
-Reducing the amount of time spent conducting activities near burrowing owls. - 3) Avoid disturbing active nesting owl burrows during the nesting season, which occurs from February 1-August 31.
-For disturbances outside the nesting season, obtain proper regulatory approval through the Environmental Services Office.
+The nesting season is from February 1 through August 31. - c.
+Considering alternative approaches that reduce or eliminate potential impacts to burrowing owls.

-- 4) Avoid disturbances that occur within 250 feet of an active owl nest during the nesting season or with 160 feet outside the nesting season.
-For unavoidable disturbances, work with the Environmental Office to determine specific owl impacts and required mitigation based on the nature of the project or activity, and its timing, location, and duration. - 5) Obtain approval from the Environmental Services Office prior to conducting activities near burrowing owls or their habitat.
+- d.
+Reducing the amount of time spent conducting activities near burrowing owls. - Avoid disturbing active nesting owl burrows during the nesting season, which occurs from February 1-August 31.
+For disturbances outside the nesting season, obtain proper regulatory approval through the Environmental Services Office. - 4) Avoid disturbances that occur within 250 feet of an active owl nest during the nesting season or within 160 feet outside the nesting season.
+For unavoidable disturbances, work with the Environmental Office to determine specific owl impacts and required mitigation based on the nature of the project or activity, and its timing, location, and duration. - 5) Obtain approval from the Environmental Services Office (Code QE) prior to conducting activities near burrowing owls or their habitat.
 Code QE will obtain permits and approvals from regulatory agencies, as needed. - 6) When applicable, obtain the required Construction Permits (AMI 8829.1) and comply with their conditions, including those related to burrowing owls.